 How to Score More Than 90% Marks in Board Exams-Tips from Toppers

 How to Score More Than 90% Marks in Board Exams – Tips from Toppers – Securing a 90-plus score in board examinations has become a pre-requisite for pursuing your academic goals.
 Getting a stream of your choice in a school of your choice in Class 11 or a course and college of your dreams after Class 12 rests primarily on your board examination score.
 While every student aspires for it, only a handful make the cut.
-These students too study the same books, follow the same classroom lessons and have the same amount of time at hand.
+These students too study the same Class 12 Books, follow the same classroom lessons and have the same amount of time at hand.
 So what is it that sets these toppers apart from the rest of their peers?
 Consistency, hard work, and single-minded devotion, to name a few.
 By channelizing your energies in the right direction, you can too.

 We bring you some of the top tips for board examination toppers to help you get on the right side of that 90 percent mark: